apaivafeup/GAMFLEW/Prototype/WhiteBoxCapsule/EXPERIMENT_2_GUIDE.md

 2. Challenge 1.2 (Decision coverage, Easy)
 3. Challenge 1.3 (Modified condition/decision coverage, Hard)
 4. Challenge 2.6 (Condition/decision coverage, Normal)
-5. Challenge 2.8 (Condition coveraage, Easy)
+5. Challenge 2.8 (Condition coverage, Easy)

 For the purpose of this experiment, **we only ask you to complete one of the challenges**.
 After this, one should be familiar enough with the game mechanics to proceed to Part 2.

 ### How to Play
 The game is built on a simple idea: players get a challenge, containing a code and specific coverage objective.
 The player must then "write" test cases to achieve the coverage objective.

-To "write" test cases, there is a board, based on the game Checkers, to interact with.
+To "write" test cases, there is a board based on the game Checkers to interact with.
 For each attempt, one is expected to comment on what they tried and why they think it worked.

 To keep this script short, please check the "How to Play" page (Login -> How to Play) for a detailed explanation of the controls (or click [here](https://fe.up.pt/gamflew/#/how-to)).

 ## 3. Part 2: Teacher View
 After playing the game, you are ready to take the role of a Teacher.
 This part is divided into three sections: Tutorial, Create Your Own Challenge, and Post-Questionnaire.

 Know that there is a specific "Teacher View" tab on the "How to Play" page, which may be useful before this part.
-It's also quick read!
+It's also a quick read!

 ### 3.1 Tutorial